Medical Malpractice Cases

 Medical Malpractice – $77,500 Verdict In Montgomery County, Alabama

 72-year-old Betty Monk was injured while being transported to Baptist Medical Center South.
 A nurse from Southeastern Cardiology Consultants, P.C., had to transport Ms. Monk from the physician’s office to the hospital for a diagnostic test.
 Instead of using a wheelchair, the nurse used a walker.
 The walker flipped over when it hit the wheelchair ramp.
 As a result, Ms. Monk was thrown onto her back and suffered a broken coccyx.
-The case was tried by Mike Beard and Dylan Marsh.
+The case was tried by Dylan Marsh.
 They argued that the walker was not meant to be used as transport and was marked with explicit warnings not to use for this purpose.

 Failure To Vaccinate – Confidential Settlement In Montgomery County, Alabama

-David Marsh and Mike Beard settled a medical malpractice case on behalf of a young woman who suffered a brain injury when she contracted pneumococcal meningitis.
+David Marsh settled a medical malpractice case on behalf of a young woman who suffered a brain injury when she contracted pneumococcal meningitis.
 The case centered on allegations that our client would never have gotten meningitis if she had received a post-splenectomy immunization as ordered by her doctor two years earlier.
 Today, our client requires 24-hour care and supervision.
 She experiences problems with her short-term memory, judgment and impulse control.

 Failure To Change Surgical Dressing – Confidential Settlement In Montgomery County, Alabama